jobinjoy12/Business-Contract-Validation/README.md

 - This page confirms that your feedback has been received.
 - You can choose to go back to the Dashboard or start a new analysis from here.

-## Navigation

-- The header on most pages contains navigation links to Home, Services, About Us, and Contact.
-- You can always return to the home page by clicking on the "Contract Analysis Pro" logo.

 ## Buttons and Functions

 - **Start Validation**: Initiates the contract upload and analysis process.